smy1/swlab/python/README.md

 - __Column H__ (or the parameter __"y1"__) refers to the start of the height of cropping area.
 - __Column I__ (or the parameter __"y2"__) refers to the end of the height of cropping area.

-See Figure 3 above for a helpful illustration.
+See Figure 3 above for a more helpful illustration on the cropping details.

 ---